SirLarion/mtammenpaa/posts/2025-df-cad/content.md

 6. Pocket
 7. Chamfer the sharp edges

 In the spirit of the assignment, though, I wanted to try something new.
-First, off, I made the model parametric by adding a spreadsheet and filling it in with the dimensions of the part.
+First off, I made the model parametric by adding a spreadsheet and filling it in with the dimensions of the part.
 It took me a moment to understand as I didn't realize that I couldn't *use* the values just by referring to the labels, but